 Heidi works with clients experiencing issues such as anxiety, stress, depression, low mood, low self-esteem, problems with identity and self-worth and relationship difficulties.
 She can tailor sessions to suit her client’s needs having trained with an integrative model of counselling.
 Heidi also offers clients the opportunity to explore issues from a Christian perspective if requested.

 Heidi is a great believer in maintaining a healthy body, soul and spirit.
 She exercises regularly and loves spending time in the Scottish mountains.
-She is a registered member of COSCA (Counselling and Psychotherapy in Scotland).
+She is a registered member of COSCA (Counselling and Psychotherapy in Scotland) and should you have any complaints about a COSCA member you may do so on their website.

 Born in Alabama, USA, Tim grew up with three brothers and a sister.
 He once aspired to design and build so he completed a degree in Mechanical Engineering.
 He working four years in that field designing manufacturing equipment, but found a growing interest in studying people.
 It was while he worked in Sweden that he found himself intrigued by the culture he encountered.
 He wanted to know more about why people think, feel and behave in the ways that they do and how to effectively influence them for good.
 He decided to study psychology and obtained a postgraduate Masters of Arts in Marriage and Family Therapy and Counselling.